Legal requirements for tree felling

 The notice must be renewed or replaced if it is removed or becomes defaced or illegible within that period.

-- A 30-day consultation period on receipt of the licence application.
+- A 30-day consultation period will commence on receipt of the licence application.
 Applications are free to view on the DAFM Forestry Licence Viewer.
 Any member of the public can make a submission within 30 days of publication of the licence application.
 A fee of €20 for a submission on any application will apply.

 - A second 30-day consultation period will commence after receipt of a Natura Impact Statement (NIS) or after an Appropriate Assessment Report is produced by the Department, and relevant documentation will be published on the DAFM Forestry Licence Viewer.
 If a NIS is submitted with the initial application only one public consultation period is required.
-It applies to files which are screened-in for Appropriate Assessment.

 - The Forestry Act 2014 is administered by the Forestry Division of the Department of Agriculture, Food and the Marine.
 If you have any queries in relation to tree felling, it is recommended that you seek the advice of the Felling Section: